Friderich Martens

-Friderich Martens (1635–1699) was a German physician and naturalist who conducted the first scientific observations of the nature, animal life and climate of Svalbard.
-He published his notes in the book "Spitzbergische oder Groenlandische Reise-Beschreibung, gethan im Jahre 1671" and this book became a reference work for many decades.
+Friderich Martens (1635–1699) was a German feldsher and naturalist who conducted the first scientific observations of the nature, animal life, and climate of Svalbard.
+He published his notes in the book "Spitzbergische oder Groenlandische Reise-Beschreibung", translated in English as "Svalbard and Greenland Travelogue."
+This book became a reference work for many decades.

 Biography

-There is very little documentation on Martens' life.
-He was born in 1635 and worked as a feldsher and physician in Hamburg.
+Martens was born in Hamburg in 1635 and trained as a feldsher and naval surgeon.
+In the 17th century, the profession of "surgeon" was distinct from physicians.
+Surgeons were practical medical practitioners who handled everything from dentistry to amputations.
+Martens' cultivated ability to observe, identify, and document with high precision, likely honed by his medical training, later proved invaluable for his scientific descriptions of Arctic fauna, flora, and environment in Svalbard.